 A: After I graduated from the University at Buffalo, I was looking for a job where I could use my degree and foreign language skills.
 At that time, there weren’t many opportunities to do that locally unless you were going into the education field.
 The very first job opening that came up during my search was for a French collections representative at ABC-Amega.
-I was hired, and started my career in the International department here.
-So, like many people, I came into this field through a roundabout way.
+I was hired and started my career in the International department here.
+So, like many people, I came into this field in a roundabout way.
 I think part two of this question is, “why have you stayed in this industry?”
 For me, it’s specifically because of the opportunities that I’ve had at ABC-Amega.
 I’ve been fortunate to find a great place to work, with incredibly talented, passionate, and hardworking colleagues.

 Q: What have you found to be the most rewarding aspect of working in the industry?

 A: I’ve found it really rewarding to work with clients, affiliates, and prospects around the world, from all different backgrounds and cultures.
 I’ve come to appreciate and value how people in our industry contribute to fostering a better economy and a better way of life for companies and people that are doing business internationally.